th2-net/th2-docs/content/versions/1-5-4/cookbook/chain-verification.md

 **check1** begins verification at checkpoint1, after receiving the first `CheckSequenceRuleRequest`.
 The user is expecting message 4 and message 5 as responses to order message 1, and **check1** identifies these messages using the `key_fields_list` provided in the first `CheckSequenceRuleRequest`.

-Similarly, **check1** begins verification at `checkpoint2` and verifies the expected message 7 and message 8.
+Similarly, **check1** begins verification at checkpoint2 and identifies message 7 and message 8.
 The user is informed about the successful verification for each order.

 However, message 6 was not identified.
 Message 6 is a response from the system that was not expected by the user and therefore was not identified by the first `CheckSequenceRuleRequest`.
 Moreover, because **check1** identifies message 6 as `checkpoint2` it was not checked by the second `CheckSequenceRuleRequest`.